 CSCS will seek nominations in the following award categories:

-- Best practices in strategic planning, oversight and value creation by the board
+Best practices in strategic planning, oversight and value creation by

 About the Canadian Society of Corporate Secretaries (CSCS)